 Prior to attending Chase, Mike obtained a Bachelor’s Degree in Finance at the University of Louisville, where he graduated with Highest Honors and was named the 2012 College of Business Finance Student of the Year.
 He was a member of the University’s Honors Program and also served as President of the Sigma Chi Fraternity.

 Mike first joined DBL Law as a summer associate in May of 2014, and he began his professional practice at the firm’s Crestview Hills office in the fall of 2015.
 Mike has since been admitted to practice in the Commonwealth of Kentucky, the State of Ohio, and the United States District Court for the Eastern District of Kentucky and the Southern District of Ohio.

 Mike’s practice focuses primarily on medical malpractice defense, for which Mike represents hospitals, physicians, and nurses against claims of medical negligence.
 However, as an associate in the civil litigation practice group as well, Mike also represents individuals and businesses in all aspects of civil litigation, including both personal injury and commercial matters.
 In this role, Mike has experience representing both plaintiffs and defendants.

 Mike stays active in the community by serving on the Parish Council of St. Joseph Parish in Cold Spring and by being a member of various bar associations and leadership organizations, including the LEGACY young professional’s section of the Northern Kentucky Chamber of Commerce and the Brighton Center Emerging Leaders group.
-A Northern Kentucky native and graduate of Newport Central Catholic, currently resides in Wilder, Kentucky with his wife, daughter, and son.
+A Northern Kentucky native and graduate of Newport Central Catholic, Mike currently resides in Wilder with his wife, daughter, and son.